DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ```

-The randomization test in the last chapter yielded a p-value of 0.257 so all tests are consistent.
+The randomization test in the last chapter yielded a $p$-value of 0.257 so all tests are consistent.

 ### Step 4 - Draw a conclusion

-Since this p-value is larger than 0.05, we fail to reject the null hypothesis.
+Since this $p$-value is larger than 0.05, we fail to reject the null hypothesis.
 That is, we do not find statistically significant evidence that the blood thinner has any influence on survival of patients who undergo CPR prior to arriving at the hospital.
 Once again, we can discuss the causal conclusion since this is an experiment.

 Notice that in these first two examples, we had a test of a single proportion and a test of two proportions.
 The single proportion test did not have an equivalent randomization test since there is not a second variable to shuffle.
 We were able to get answers since we found a probability model that we could use instead.